PfhorScore/Nerve-Center/README.md

 ---
 ### 🧩 Work, Research, and Tasks
-Work alongside your agents, not delegate and wait
+Work alongside your agents
 - **Work** - Chat with your agents, create and edit files, and browse your agent workspace
-- **Research** - Use your agent to perform deep research, generating reports with citations
+- **Research** - Use your agent to perform deep research
 - **Tasks** - Kanban board with agent control

 ### 📝 Thoughts